 Unfolding the Genome

-Gupi Ranganathan*, Aiden Lab, and Erez Lieberman Aiden*
+Gupi Ranganathan*, Aiden Lab, Erez Lieberman Aiden*

 *These authors contributed equally.